seanbreckenridge/albums/README.md

 Configuration for this is handled by modifying the `settings.py` file in this directory.
 Since that is just a python file, you're free to modify that to pull items out of environment variables (`os.environ["ENVIRONMENT_VAR"]`) or read/files do anything else.
 You can run the file (`python3 settings.py`) to print the computed settings

+Note: To my knowledge, no one has ever done this yet, so if you have issues, feel free to open an [issue](https://github.com/seanbreckenridge/albums/issues/new)

 1. Create your own copy of the [spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661).
   - You can open a new [google sheet](https://docs.google.com/spreadsheets/u/0/), and then File > Import [`spreadsheet.csv`](spreadsheet.csv) into a new google sheet.
   - I'd also recommend setting a fixed row height to ensure images are all the same size (You can do this by doing Ctrl/⌘ + A repeatedly till the margins are selected, and then resizing one row to your desired height.)